aaronlwilson/tesseract_java/README.md

 ### linux

 The process is largely the same for Linux.
 The same scripts may even work, but they are untested on Linux.

+## Configuration

+Tesseract Java is configured via a YAML configuration file named 'tesseract-config.yml'.

+By default, it will look in the location `./config/tesseract-config.yml`.
+If it doesn't exist, the app will print a warning and use default values.

+You can pass in a path to your configuration file via the system property `configPath` (e.g., `java -DconfigPath=/path/to/config/tesseract-config.yml`).

+The repo contains a configuration file in `<repo>/config/tesseract-config.yml` that you can use as an example.
+This is the file that will be used when running the application via your IDE.

+### Configuration options

+#### initialPlaylist

+This option controls which playlist will load by default when the application starts.
+Specify the 'displayName' property of the playlist.
+If the playlist doesn't exist, the application will throw an error and exit.
+These values are case-sensitive.

+#### initialPlayState

+This option controls the initial 'playState' of the application.
+Applicable values are `loop_scene`, `playing`, or `stopped`.
+These values are case-insensitive and will be converted to all caps internally.

+`loop_scene` will simply continue playing the first scene continuously forever.

+`playing` will advance scenes in the playlist according to the specified duration.

+`stopped` will not play anything (the LEDs will be dark)